 Many of the records series of Department of State records have been microfilmed, and are available for review at the National Archives.
 All the microfilm are available at the National Archives in College Park, Maryland.
 Copies of selected microfilm are also available in the Regional Archives.
 Check the Microfilm Catalog to find out which locations besides College Park have which microfilm.
 Microfilm is also available for purchase.

-Diplomatic Records Microfilm Catalog for
+See also the Diplomatic Records Microfilm Catalog for more information.

 To Search the catalog online:

 - From the main Microfilm Catalog page, click Advanced Search (next to the Search button)